mrcnski/signor.dev/_posts/2020-12-22-must-have-osx-apps.md

 **Swiftbar** is a massive upgrade on the classic but unmaintained Bitbar.
 Bitbar is an application that lets you include the output of shell scripts in your menu bar.
 For example, the Spotify plugin displays the currently-playing song on Spotify, and even allows you to pause, play, and skip songs without opening Spotify itself.

 Bitbar was so buggy that I just stopped using it completely until I found out about Swiftbar.
-All Bitbar [plugins](https://github.com/matryer/bitbar-plugins) are also compatible with Swiftbar -- personally I use the [World Time](https://github.com/matryer/bitbar-plugins/blob/master/Time/worldclock.1s.sh) and [Spotify](https://github.com/matryer/bitbar-plugins/blob/master/Music/spotify.10s.sh) plugins (the latter of which I made significant contributions to, and which therefore gets my **The Bytedude Best Bitbar Plugin Award**).
+All Bitbar [plugins](https://github.com/matryer/bitbar-plugins) are also compatible with Swiftbar -- personally I use the [World Time](https://github.com/matryer/bitbar-plugins/blob/master/Time/worldclock.1s.sh) and [Spotify](https://github.com/matryer/bitbar-plugins/blob/master/Music/spotify.10s.sh) plugins (the latter of which I made significant contributions to, and which therefore gets my **The Mrcnski Best Bitbar Plugin Award**).

 {% include image.html name="must-have-osx-apps/swiftbar.png" alt="Swiftbar" %}